Estrogens are essential to bones, skin, female organs and libido.

 Progesterone is usually prescribed with it, to counteract any tendency to weight gain.

 XENO-OESTROGENS, the “UN-natural female hormones”

 - Many chemicals (XENO-OESTROGENS) and some plant products (PHYTO-OESTROGENS) can mimic the action of Oestrogens in the body (more on this, later).

 - Animal origin and Synthetic Oestrogens were produced and prescribed to women in the second half of the 20th century, for contraception and hormone replacement.
-This practice fell into disrepute when a mega-study of American nurses was reported, showing that the synthetic hormones were causing cancer, heart attacks and strokes.
+This practice fell into disrepute when a mega-study of American nurses was reported, showing that the synthetic hormones were causing cancer, blood clots, heart attacks and strokes.

 - Progesterone, the “pregnancy hormone”, while regarded as a female hormone, is not an Oestrogen.